michaelmiaomiao/michaelmiaomiao.github.io/_posts/2019-06-12-EY_Global_Data_Challenge.md

 time_exit* | Date |Indicates the local time for the ending point of the trajectory (HH:mm:ss) Vmax | Integer | Represents the maximum velocity registered in the course of a trajectory.
 Vmin | Integer |Represents the minimum velocity registered in the course of a trajectory.

-Vmean Integer Represents the average velocity registered in the course of a trajectory. x_entry Double Entry x coordinate (cartesian projected position) y_entry Double Entry y coordinate (cartesian projected position) x_exit Double Exit x coordinate (cartesian projected position) y_exit Double Exit y coordinate (cartesian projected position)
+Vmean | Integer | Represents the average velocity registered in the course of a trajectory. x_entry | Double | Entry x coordinate (cartesian projected position) y_entry | Double | Entry y coordinate (cartesian projected position) x_exit | Double | Exit x coordinate (cartesian projected position) y_exit | Double | Exit y coordinate (cartesian projected position)

+dimemsion: 67065 * 9